oddbird/oddsite/content/2016/07/12/open-design.rst

    and we're telling the story we want to tell.
-   We need to spend some time looking at it, playing with it, and sorting out exactly what user stories are most important, and how those stories can best be achieved.
+   We need to spend some time looking at it, playing with it, sorting out exactly what user stories are most important, and planning how those stories can be achieved.

 3. **Code Architecture** —
    With a better view of our own content, we'll spend some time improving